bird-house/birdhouse-workshop/docs/source/pywps/clients.rst

 Objectives:

-* You will learn how to use a WPS client.
+* You will learn how to use WPS clients.
-* You will learn to use Jupyter Notebooks.

 Birdy
 -----

-`Birdy <http://birdy.readthedocs.io/en/latest/>`_ is a command-line client for Web Processing Services.
+`Birdy`_ is a command-line client for Web Processing Services.

 Install it via conda: